A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Results and verification

-A direct comparison between the results from the present work and the results shown in Poblador-Ibanez and Sirignano~\cite{poblador2018transient} is not possible because the thermodynamic models used in both works are not exactly the same.
-Here, a volume correction is implemented to enhance the accuracy of the SRK equation of state, whereas in~\cite{poblador2018transient} this correction is not added.
+A direct comparison between the results from the present work and the results shown in Poblador-Ibanez and Sirignano~\cite{poblador2018transient} is not possible because the thermodynamic model is slightly different.
+Here, a volume correction is implemented to enhance the accuracy of the SRK equation of state, whereas this correction is not added in Poblador-Ibanez and Sirignano~\cite{poblador2018transient}.
 Thus, different fluid properties are predicted, especially in the liquid phase.
-Nevertheless, a qualitative comparison is possible.
+Nevertheless, a qualitative comparison is possible with reasonable agreement.

-The results are definitely one-dimensional.
+The results are one-dimensional.
 No indication of a deviation or instability is found.
 Figure~\ref{fig:1D_den} shows the temporal evolution of density profiles at 150 bar.
-Overall, the results look very similar to those shown in~\cite{poblador2018transient} except for minor differences caused by the improvement in the thermodynamic model.
-For instance, the predicted liquid density (Figure~\ref{subfig:1D_denliq}) is larger than the one shown in~\cite{poblador2018transient}, but it is also more accurate when compared to reference data from NIST.
-The denser liquid causes thermal and mass diffusion to occur slightly slower than in~\citep{poblador2018transient}.
-Mixing in the gas phase is very similar in both works, where the density profile extends about 7-9 \(\mu\)m into the gas phase at \(t=10\) \(\mu\)s and the temperature profile extends about 10 \(\mu\)m in the same amount of time.
-As the mixing layers grow in time, the interface tends to a steady-state solution as reported in~\cite{poblador2018transient} (see Figure \ref{subfig:1D_Tint}).
+Overall, the results look very similar to those shown in Poblador-Ibanez and Sirignano~\cite{poblador2018transient} except for minor differences caused by the improvement in the thermodynamic model.
+Mixing in the gas phase agrees in both works, where the density profile (see Figure~\ref{subfig:1D_dengas}) extends about 7-9 \(\mu\)m into the gas phase at \(t=10\) \(\mu\)s.
+As the mixing layers grow, the interface tends to a steady-state solution as reported in Poblador-Ibanez and Sirignano~\cite{poblador2018transient} (see Figure \ref{subfig:1D_Tint}).
 Similar works dealing with a two-dimensional laminar mixing layer show the same trend~\cite{davis2019development,poblador2021selfsimilar}.
 Nevertheless, this behavior may not be true in more complex flows where the interface deforms.

+The volume correction in the SRK equation of state is negligible in the gas phase, whereas a stronger impact is seen in the liquid phase.
+Moreover, this improved thermodynamic model results in slightly different interface solutions compared to Poblador-Ibanez and Sirignano~\cite{poblador2018transient}.
+For instance, the predicted liquid density (Figure~\ref{subfig:1D_denliq}) is larger than the one shown in Poblador-Ibanez and Sirignano~\cite{poblador2018transient}, but it is also more accurate when compared to reference data from NIST.
+Without the volume correction in the SRK equation of state, the pure liquid density at 150 bar is closer to 545 kg/m\(^3\).
+Additionally, lower interface temperatures are predicted once liquid fluid properties are evaluated more accurately.
+This change in the interface solution results in a slightly different evolution of the energy and species mixing.